-Covered California acknowledges the importance of understanding patient health-related social needs - an individual's socioeconomic barriers to health - to move closer to equitable care and seeks to encourage the use of social needs informed and targeted care.
+Covered California acknowledges the importance of understanding patient healthrelated social needs - an individual's socioeconomic barriers to health - to move closer to equitable care and seeks to encourage the use of social needs informed and targeted care.
 As social needs are disproportionately borne by disadvantaged populations, identifying and addressing these barriers at the individual patient level is a critical first step in improving health outcomes, reducing health disparities, and reducing healthcare costs.

 Identification and information sharing of available community resources is critical to meeting identified member social needs.
+Contractor will make good faith efforts to identify and meet members' social needs.